Lower Manhattan: Rising from the ashes

 The new design -- facing a city of more than 8 million critics -- was intended to weave the complex of buildings back into the fabric of downtown.

-Westfield Group, which operated the underground mall in the original World Trade Center, is in a joint venture with the Port Authority to spend $1.25 billion to build more than 364,000 square feet of retail space at the World Trade Center complex and transportation hub.
+Westfield Group WDC.AX, which operated the underground mall in the original World Trade Center, is in a joint venture with the Port Authority to spend $1.25 billion to build more than 364,000 square feet of retail space at the World Trade Center complex and transportation hub.

 21ST CENTURY SKYSCRAPER